kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 ### Step 2: Inventory Your EMR Studio Resources

 - List all notebooks, workspaces, and associated data
-- Identify and Copy Necessary Artifacts for Migration to MaxDome
+- Identify and Copy Necessary Artifacts for Migration to Sagemaker Unified Studio

 From your SM Unified Studio Project notebook terminal, perform the following steps: